-It was given with the understanding that the Paraplegic Association of Canada would initiate a program for sledge hockey; however, the PAC declined the proposal and the opportunity was given to Jerry Johnston, executive director of the Canadian Association for Disabled Skiing.
+It was given with the understanding that the Paraplegic Association of Canada (PAC) would initiate a program for para hockey; however, the PAC declined the proposal and the opportunity was given to Jerry Johnston, executive director of the Canadian Association for Disabled Skiing (CADS).

 After the CADS also declined, the sled was sent to Jean Lane, Johnston’s sister-in-law.
-Lane made a presentation to the City of Medicine Hat, Alberta, which had allocated $42,000 for persons with disabilities in sport, but had no such programs to use the funds.
+Lane made a presentation to the City of Medicine Hat, Al ta., which had allocated $42,000 for persons with disabilities in sport, but had no such programs to use the funds.

-With the program presented by Lane fulfilling all necessary criteria, sledge hockey in Canada was born.
+With the program presented by Lane fulfilling all necessary criteria, para hockey in Canada was born.

-In 1994, sledge hockey was introduced as a demonstration sport at the Paralympic Winter Games in Lillehammer, Norway.
-The sport has since become a full medal event at the Paralympic Winter Games.
-Canada has participated in sledge hockey in each Paralympic Winter Games, winning one gold (2006), two silver (1998, 2018) and two bronze (1994, 2014).
+In 1994, para hockey was introduced as a demonstration sport at the Paralympic Winter Games in Lillehammer, Norway.
+The sport has since become a full medal event at the Paralympic s.
+Canada has participated in para hockey in each Paralympic Winter Games, winning one gold (2006), two silver (1998, 2018) and two bronze (1994, 2014).

-In 2004, sledge hockey came under the umbrella of Hockey Canada.
+In 2004, para hockey came under the umbrella of Hockey Canada.